iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/earthaccess.rst

 - "**netrc**": retrieve your username and password from a ``.netrc`` file.
 - "**environment**": retrieve username and password from *environment variables* ``$EARTHDATA_USERNAME`` and ``$EARTHDATA_PASSWORD``

-This way of authenticating helps avoid typing your username/password into a script or notebook, which is always a bad idea.
+This way of authenticating helps avoid typing your username/password into a script or notebook, which is **always**, **ALWAYS**, a bad idea.

 .. danger::